julsraemy/prezi/md/intro-open-data-2024.md

 ## Conceptualising an Open Data Platform

-You create a new platform for open data.
+In pairs or small groups, you will conceptualise a new platform for open data.
 Imagine what kind of datasets you would accept and showcase one example.
 Please consider the following:

 - Accepted datasets
   - Criteria and subjects